InStudio Made Competition in Full Swing!

 The goal of the competition is for students to learn about hot-dip galvanized steel and think about projects that would benefit from its corrosion protection.
 The AGA knows student life is hectic, and rather than add to the load, this competition allows students to submit past or current designs they are also doing for school assignments.
 Three winners will be awarded cash prizes, but the ultimate hope is to have the AGA partner with the students to make their sketch a reality!

-Last year's InStudio Made winners were the students from Georgia Institute of Technology.
-Their project, the Heffernan Pavilion was completed earlier this year.
+Previous InStudio Made winners were the students from Georgia Institute of Technology.
+Their project, the Heffernan Pavilion was completed last year.
 The AGA stopped by campus to visit the Pavilion and discuss the project with the students.
 Overall the students and professor were thrilled with the learning experience and the use of hot-dip galvanized steel.

 One of the students, Matt Singelton said, "I'm glad to have the experience with partners that facilitated this project."
 Another student, Charles Kim noted, "We choose hot-dip galvanized steel because it was the best way for the steel to ensure time and was also very visually pleasing."
 Watch the video to see more about the project and the students' experience.